-Diploma in African Americans & the “Black Code”
+Diploma in Black Americans & the “Black Code”

-Our Diploma in African Americans & the “Black Code” delves into the restrictive laws imposed on African Americans during the post-Civil War era.
+Our Diploma in Black Americans & the “Black Code” delves into the restrictive laws imposed on Black Americans during the post-Civil War era.
 This program investigates how these laws sought to control Black labor, limit freedoms, and reinforce racial and economic hierarchies.
-Students will explore the legal and social responses to these codes, including constitutional amendments and civil rights legislation, and assess their impact on African American life during and after Reconstruction.
+Students will explore the legal and social responses to these codes, including constitutional amendments and civil rights legislation, and assess their impact on Black American life during and after Reconstruction.

 - Labor Restrictions